Please see our responses to some common questions concerning adjustments during COVID-19 as well as general inquiries.

 Recommendations are NOT required for the recruitment process at UCLA!

 A recommendation is a letter written about a potential new member by an alumna or active member of a sorority, depending on each chapter's rules.
 This letter introduces a PNM to active chapter members and tells them more about her personality, involvement, and character.
 You may wish to reach out to family and friends who are members of sororities and ask them if they are willing to write a recommendation for you, but this is by no means required to go through the recruitment process at UCLA.
 Each chapter has its own procedures for submitting recommendations, and they should be submitted directly to chapters based on their policies, which can usually be found on their chapter or inter/national websites.
-To emphasize, recommendations can be helpful for PNMs, but it will not hurt you if you don't have any!

 What are the benefits of sorority membership?